mahmoudessam7/trillo/README.md

 ## Description

 This is a theme that is designed with pure CSS, flexbox to be exact.
-It was designed originally by my instructor, Jonas Schmedtmann but as a student, i coded it entirely from scratch following Mr. Schmedtmann.
+It was designed originally by my instructor, Jonas Schmedtmann but as a student, I coded it entirely from scratch following Mr. Schmedtmann.

 ## Getting Started